 Sweden’s entertainment technology industry is not only thriving but also expanding rapidly.
-In addition to Spotify, Minecraft, and Candy Crush, Sweden is where several other successful tech companies got started, including Skype (founded in 2003 and one of the first video chat services) and Digital Illusions (founded in 1992 and behind the massively successful Battlefield games).
+In addition to the above companies, Sweden is also where several other successful tech startups got started, including Skype (founded in 2003 and one of the first video chat services) and Digital Illusions (founded in 1992 and behind the massively successful Battlefield games).

 Sweden’s success in the entertainment technology industry can be attributed to several factors including its strong engineering culture, its access to capital and investment, and its highly educated population.
 Spotify ́s founder Daniel Ek, for example, is an engineer by training.

 Skype is a computer program that enables users to make voice and video calls over the Internet.
 The program is available for a variety of platforms, including Windows, Mac, Linux, iOS, and Android.
 Skype also offers paid services such as calling landlines and mobile phones, as well as adding extras such as voicemail and call forwarding.

 The Skype software was created by Niklas Zennström and Janus Friis while the two attended Uppsala university in Sweden, and was originally used for file sharing (much like their previous venture, Kazaa).

 The two quickly realized its potential for making calls over the Internet, and in 2005 Skype was acquired by eBay for $2.6 billion, and sold to Microsoft for $8.5 billion in 2010.

 Mojang is a Swedish video game developer best known for developing the video game Minecraft (which has sold in over 238 million copies since its release in 2009.